 - Sea salt

-- Put the beans in a large dutch oven or an oven-proof pot and cover them with water.
+- Put the beans in a large dutch oven or soup pot and cover them with water.
 Bring to a boil.
-Skim off the foam and lower the heat to medium.
+Boil for 5 minutes, skimming off the foam occasionally.
+Lower the heat to simmer, cover and cook for 30 minutes. .

-- Add the rest of the ingredients to the pot and cover.
-Remove the pot from the stove and transfer to the oven.
-Cook for 2 hours or until the beans are tender.
-Remove the thyme sprigs.
-Serve with Basmati rice or a piece of good bread.
+- Add the rest of the ingredients to the pot and bring into a boil.
+Lower the heat to simmer, cover and cook until the beans are tender, about 1-2 hours.
+Remove the thyme stems.
+Taste and correct seasoning.
+Serve with Basmati rice or a a good bread.